Yay Kosher

 • 💬 Comments

 • Easy to make.
-While there is some prep work and baking to be done here, Mandel Bread is easy to get to the table.
+While there is some prep work and baking to be done here, this is one of our easier recipes to make.

 Don't put away your electric mixer just yet, you will still need it up until the point that the flour is mixed in.
 Once the creamed butter and sugar looks good, add one egg and mix until it is fully incorporated.
 Add each egg the same way until you have added all of the eggs.
 Then add the vanilla, almonds, baking powder, and orange juice.This is also where you would add the anise or fennel seed if you are doing so.